With Fusion 360, Claudius Peters re-designs key manufacturing part, reducing material by 25%

 Over the past year, the Claudius Peters’ digital team experimented with generative design solutions.
 Autodesk set up a half-day workshop to teach key Claudius Peters team members how to use Autodesk® Fusion 360™ software for this purpose.

-The Clinker Cooler, an essential piece of concrete cooling equipment, was the first application the team explored in Fusion 360.
-They chose a key part from the Clinker Cooler that had previously been optimized by top engineers at Claudius Peters.
+The clinker cooler, an essential piece of concrete cooling equipment, was the first application the team explored in Fusion 360.
+They chose a key part from the conveyor system that moves clinker through the cooler—a part that previously had been optimized by top engineers at Claudius Peters.
 Guided by the Autodesk team, Claudius Peters used Fusion 360 to optimize the part’s design.
 To achieve the best result, the team input goals and constraints into the software.
 Saving material is an important cost factor in this heavy, cast part and the enhanced design reflected this need.

 After only 4 hours of training, the team generated an optimized part that had 25 percent less material than the version designed by the engineers.
 Before leveraging the capabilities of Fusion 360, engineers could spend several weeks—sometimes months—creating an ideal design.
-The new part improved the structural integrity of the Clinker Cooler and saved the customer money on material costs.
+The new part improved the structural integrity of the conveyor system and saved the customer money on material costs.

 One day after the exploratory session with Autodesk, a top engineer at Claudius Peters decided to conduct a finite elements (FEM) analysis.
 His calculations confirmed the part was much more efficient than the original he designed himself.
-By reverse engineering the newly optimized part with Inventor, Claudius Peters can build the innovative part of the Clinker Cooker using traditional methods the customer already had in place.
+By reverse engineering the newly optimized part with Inventor, Claudius Peters can build the innovative part of the conveyor system using traditional methods the customer already had in place.

 “With the great team at Claudius Peters and with Autodesk as a strong partner on our side, we achieved in just one-year remarkable results and improvement on our innovation journey.
 We are convinced that if we continue our journey with partners like Autodesk, we will avoid extinction or disruption, and we will stay competitive in the market.”